Firstyminator/ArmA3_Wasteland.Tanoa/README.md

 Notes about my fork:

 * I use iniDB, initially provided by A3Wasteland
+* All kudos to TOPArma and ArmaJunkies for the base of this missionfile!
+Love your work!

 NoEliteGaming is a community that enjoys playing Arma and saw fit to modify our own A3Wasteland mission file.